KirilGeorgiev247/Design-patterns/Structural/Flyweight/README.md

 + objects have intrinsic and extrinsic states

-+ we create objects and do not destruct them until the programm terminates, because we want to have them available all the time not creating them every time we need them
++ we create objects and do not destruct them until the programm terminates, because we want to have them available all the time, not to create them every time we need them

 + used good with abstract factory (Example 03)